MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-integration-with-commerce.md

 - Enable the Azure Data Lake Storage (ADLS) service for the Commerce environment.
 - Enable loss prevention in the Commerce environment.
-- Subscribe to Fraud Protection.
+- Add a service account and subscribe to Fraud Protection in the Commerce environment.
 - Configure loss prevention settings in Fraud Protection.